 I became very attracted to the idea of being able to control performance in any chosen area after the completion of my personal training course.
 The course leader, Richard Harris of Synergy3 Training, controlled the learning environment by teaching bite size chunks of information followed by a period of questioning.
 I felt comfortable knowing I could progress through every topic this way and commit to completing the course.

 This experience has many similarities to analysing body composition, every time you practice it or are professionally analysed, you increase your knowledge and you feel confident when self-evaluating.
 It can even empower you to guide others.
 The layout of the course reassured me that I would progress at a speed where I could retain what I had learnt, enjoy expanding my knowledge, and utilise the information to enhance my fitness and achieve my short term goals of building muscle and strength.

 Many personal trainers assume teaching styles which channel their focus on results or money, therefore, the clients, and even the trainers themselves, are not always educated on how the human body reacts and adapts to nutrition and movement.
 In general, those with weight loss goals rarely care whether they lose muscle, fat or water, as long as they are more confident about their appearance.
-Similarly, clients objecting to increase muscle mass, are only interested in how quickly they add mass to their bodies without being taught how the body adapts physiologically or how supplements affect them.
-The result is a population that uses weighing scales to judge if they are healthy or not and we have to work together to prevent this escalating.
+Similarly, clients objecting to increase muscle mass, are only interested in how quickly they add mass to their bodies without being taught how the body adapts physiologically, or how supplements affect them.
+The result is a population that uses weighing scales to judge if they are healthy or not.

-Many years down the line, my previous lack of knowledge in anatomy & physiology, flexibility, and nutrition, have resulted in injury and disproportion which have all prevented me from performing and successfully completing each and every one of my goals.
+Many years later, my previous lack of knowledge in anatomy & physiology, flexibility, and nutrition, have resulted in injury and disproportion which have all prevented me from performing and successfully completing each and every one of my goals.

 Other options are available for demotivated, extraordinarily busy, beginner, financially comfortable persons: